 - If there is a safe at your accommodation, use it to store your valuables.

 - If you have to carry valuables in your vehicle, lock them in the boot (trunk).

 - If you have to leave your belongings in your car/campervan in plain view for a short time, try to have someone stay with the vehicle.

 - Keep a record of the description and serial numbers of valuable items such as cameras.
-You can do it online at SNAP website.

 - Don’t leave bags, backpacks, wallets, mobile phones or cameras unattended in public places, especially at airports, railway stations or ferry terminals.

 - Park your campervan overnight in a holiday park, Department of Conservation camping ground or other specially designated area.
 If in doubt, ask at the nearest i-SITE (official visitor information office).

 - Report lost or stolen possessions as soon as possible to the nearest police station.

 - The legal purchase age is 18.
 If you look 25 years or younger you might be asked for proof of age.

 - The only acceptable proof of age documents are a passport, a New Zealand driver licence or the Hospitality Association of NZ 18+ card.